dsyer/hello-wasm/README.md

 $ emcc -Os -I tmp/protobuf-c -L tmp/protobuf-c/.libs:tmp/protobuf/src/.libs -s EXPORTED_FUNCTIONS="['_main']"  person.c -o person.js
 ```

-N.B. it *doesn't* work with the Node.js version that ships with `emsdk`, so you have to compile and run in different terminals.
+N.B. running in Node.js it *doesn't* work with the version that ships with `emsdk`, so you have to compile and run in different terminals.
 So the vanilla `person.js` is a CommonJS script (hence you have to remove the `type=module` from `package.json`):

 ```
 $ node